teoks0199/tp/docs/DeveloperGuide.md

 * **Card**: Used to display information including texts and images, in a structured and organised way.
 * **GUI**: Graphical User Interface
 * **Jar file**: A Java Archive file used to distribute and run Java applications
+* **Result display**: The component in the main window that displays the success/error messages to users whenever a command is entered.
+* **Left panel**: The component in the main window that displays the list of stalls in FoodNotes.
+When filtering commands such as `find-by-location` are used, the left panel will display the filtered list of stalls.
+* **Right panel**: The component in the main window that displays the list of valid commands to be used in FoodNotes.
+When `view-stall` or `view-item` commands are used, the right panel will display the details of the stall/menu item.

 --------------------------------------------------------------------------------------------------------------------